Sustainability Courses

 BISCP 343 Community Psychology

 Examines the historical foundations, theory, methods, and practice that constitute the interdisciplinary field of community psychology.
-Students build upon an existing empirical knowledge base, including effective modes of community intervention, and examine the relevance of community psychology for addressing social problems.
+Students build upon an existing empirical knowledge base, including effective modes of community intervention, and examine the relevance of community psychology for addressing social problem.

-BISCP 489 Projects in Community Psychology
+BISPSY 489 Projects in Community Psychology

 Provides the opportunity to apply concepts from BISCP 343 in a relevant organizational setting, to engage in a meaningful community-based intervention or research project, and to critically reflect on the project as it is conceived and carried out.